Jerzy Kłoczowski: Career

 Kłoczowski served as Professor of history at the Catholic University of Lublin, and Director of the Institute of East-Central Europe in Lublin, as well as Chair of the International Federation of Institutes of East-Central Europe, Chair of the Polish Commission of the Comparative History of Churches, Vice-Chair of the International Commission of the Comparative History of Churches, and Chair of the Polish Commission for UNESCO.
 He was a former member of the UNESCO Executive Board, fellow of Collegium Invisibile, and the first president of the Joint Committee of UNESCO and International Committee of Historical Sciences (ICHS).

 Jerzy Kłoczowski was a former lecturer at the Collège de France (1977), Merton College (Oxford University, 1980), University of Wisconsin–Madison (1985), Paris-Sorbonne University (1985–1987), Institute for Advanced Study in Princeton (1989–1990), College of Europe in Natolin, Warsaw (from 1997).
-He was a Doctor honoris causa of University of Grodno (1993), Kiev-Mohyla Academy (1998), Free University of Berlin (1998) and Sorbonne (1999).
+He was a Doctor honoris causa of University of Grodno (1993), Kyiv-Mohyla Academy (1998), Free University of Berlin (1998) and Sorbonne (1999).
 He was awarded the Order of the White Eagle, Virtuti Militari, Cross of Merit with Swords and Cross of Valor by the Polish government.